danialkeimasi/whoknows-template-manager-server/README.md

 # guessit-question-manager

+## what can it do?
-generates questions by the given data and templates ...
+generates questions by the given data and templates.

+## for what?
+for a big question game.